Plumbing Winterization Service: Complete Guide for Vacation & Seasonal Homes

 Follow these steps for every exterior spigot on the property:

-1. Disconnect and drain all garden hoses — never leave a hose attached to an outdoor faucet, even frost-free models
+1. Disconnect and drain all garden hoses.
+Never leave a hose attached to an outdoor faucet, even frost-free models

 2. Locate the indoor shutoff valve that feeds each outdoor faucet and close it

-3. Open the outdoor faucet to drain the line completely
+3. Open the outdoor faucet to drain the line completely (some plumbers recommend leaving it slightly open through winter so residual moisture can expand safely)

 Pincher's Pro Tip